- Open Access

 Electronic supplementary material

 Additional file 1: Table S1: miRNA microarray of RNA isolated from Mewo exosomes stimulated or not with rWNT5A for 3h.
+Figure S1.
 IL-6 and VEGF is increased in A375 cell culture supernatants after Wnt5a treatment (A).
 (B) Corresponding RT-QPCR for IL-6.
 (C-D) As in (A-B) but measuring IL-6 using A2058 cells.
 (E) Mewo cells treated with PMA/ionomycin (12h) as positive control for RT-QPCR (IL-6).
 Figure S2.
 (A) Mewo cells treated with rWNT5A for 3h stained with phalloidin to visualize F-actin.
 (B and D) Transfection of Mewo cells with DN-Cdc42, but not -Rac1, inhibits the Wnt5a induced secretion of VEGF (B) or MMP (D).
 The control cells were transfected with an empty vector.
 (C and D) Mewo cells were pre-treated with Brefeldin A for 30min prior to Wnt5a treatment for 3h.
 Figure S3.
 (A) IL-6, VEGF and MMP2 levels (actual concentration) as measured by Elisa of non-frozen or freeze-thawed cell culture supernatants of Mewo cells that were treated with rWNT5A or carrier (3h) n = 2.
 (B) Western blot of TLR2 in Mo-mDCs (Ctrl), A375, Mewo and HTB63 cells.
 (C) IL-6 or MMP2 levels (actual concentration) as measured by Elisa of frozen exosome fractions isolated from supernatant of Mewo cells that were treated with 0.2μg/ml rWNT5A, carrier or 0.1ng/ml rWnt3a for 3h.
 (D) Induction of IL-6 levels in unfractionated supernatants of rWNT5A stimulated Mewo cells (ratio; black bars) but not in exosome-depleted supernatants of rWNT5A stimulated Mewo cells (ratio; white bars).
 (E) IL-6 levels in frozen exosome fractions isolated from supernatant of transfected and treated Mewo cells as indicated.
 (F) MS1 cells grown alone and treated with carrier or rWNT5A, total length of tubes (left), number of tubes (right).
 Figure S4.
 Table of primers used for Q-PCR. * = p <0.05; ** = p <0.01; *** = p <0.001 by Student’s t-test. n=3-7 unless otherwise stated.
 (PDF 666 KB)

 Authors’ original submitted files for images